MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/readme.md

 ## Lead scoring and management

-- Lead scoring results might take up to one hour to be calculated. <!-- this is very generic, same is true for segment etc --> <!-- Yeah, but you actually have a visual feedback for your segment being calculated.
-This is to mitiagte the lack of such a visual feedback on lead scoring -->
+- Lead scoring results might take up to one hour to be calculated.
-- While creating lead scoring rules, drop-down lists might not be localized for non-English languages. <!-- is this language specific, or field specific? --> <!--- ShSuri I think this is field specific -->
+- While creating lead scoring rules, drop-down lists might not be localized for non-English languages.

 ## Event management

 - If you disable anonymous registration for the event portal, then customer organizations must create a registerer account using the portal, after which the registerer can register as many attendees from their organization as needed.
 However, the registerer can't use the portal to create an account using an email address that belongs to a contact already in Dynamics 365.
-To set up an existing contact as a registerer, create a [portal invitation](../portals/invite-contacts.md) and then send the invitation code to the contact by email. <!-- this needs rewording, sounds that event registration wont work for known contacts in my CRMDB. (kamaybac: I rephrased this best I could.
-Please confirm) --> <!-- Shsuri- This looks good -->
+To set up an existing contact as a registerer, create a [portal invitation](../portals/invite-contacts.md) and then send the invitation code to the contact by email.
 - Even though surveys are available in the app (such as for emails, journeys, and events), this feature currently has limited functionality.
 Anonymous surveys can be added to emails but can't serve as triggers in customer journeys.
 Please contact Microsoft Support for more information.

 ## General